01 of 02

 Travel Tips for Driving in Switzerland

-Travelers coming or going to Italy will have two options for passing over the alps, the Gotthard Pass (the high road), or the Gotthard tunnel.
+Travelers coming or going to Italy will have two options for passing over the Alps, the Gotthard Pass (the high road), or the Gotthard tunnel.
 The tunnel is free and is usually the fastest way to go, but smelly and dark.
 The pass, when driven over in good weather, is actually a beautiful, scenic drive.
 Do it if you've got the time.
-See our Gotthard Pass Guide.

 Watch out for radar speed traps.
 Snow chains must be carried everywhere in Switzerland during winter.